YJDoc2/The-Transpiler-Project/project.md

 \# test13.c transpiled from test13.tpp for testing For loops<br />

 make file generating function , generate header file after successful code compiling.<br />
-Still have to add comment detecting in preparser and prelexer also check the lost bytes in memcheck
+Added comment detecting in preparser and prelexer Added break and continue statements add un-supported C tokens error in lexer

+## Stage 6

+Add file switching function, so that all classes(structs) can have their own file

+Add basic class(structure) support, just declaring them with only variables is enough for now

+then add fn declaration within the classes, which will go to their own files.

+## Stage 7

+Add class support in exprs, add support for accessing their methods Static methods ? add class support as params